OpenNMT/OpenNMT-tf/docs/v2_transition.md

 onmt-main <general options> train <train options>
 ```

-Also, some options has been changed:
+Also, some options have changed:

 * the run type `train_and_eval` has been replaced by `train --with_eval`
 * the main script now includes the `average_checkpoints` and `update_vocab` tasks